pakerfeldt/modbus-udp/README.md

         "id": ["dhw_time", "dhw_setpoint"], // In case you want to read multiple adjacents registers, identify them in an array
         "slaveid": 3,
         "type": "input",
-        "address": 206                      // This is now the starting address (of dhw_time in this case), dhw_Setpoint will be 207, etc.
+        "address": 206,                     // This is now the starting address (of dhw_time in this case), dhw_Setpoint will be 207, etc.
-      }, {
+        "writeOnlyOnChange": true           // [Optional] Will ignore write requests if value hasn't changed }, {
         "id": ["import_wh", "export_wh"],
         "slaveid": 4,